awsdocs/aws-cost-management-user-guide/doc_source/billing-permissions-ref.md

 }
 ```

-### Example 10: Create, view, or delete an AWS Cost and Usage report<a name="example-policy-report-definition"></a>
+### Example 10: Create, view, edit, or delete an AWS Cost and Usage report<a name="example-policy-report-definition"></a>

-This policy allows an IAM user to create, view, or delete `sample-report` using the API\.
+This policy allows an IAM user to create, view, edit, or delete `sample-report` using the API\.

 ```
 {